openvinotoolkit/model_server/docs/ovms_quickstart.md

 - downloading models from [Open Model Zoo](https://storage.openvinotoolkit.org/repositories/open_model_zoo/)
 - generating the model in a training framework and saving it to a supported format: TensorFlow saved_model, ONNX or PaddlePaddle.
-- downloading the models from models hubs like [TensorFlowhub](https://www.tensorflow.org/hub) or [ONNX models zoo](https://github.com/onnx/models).
+- downloading the models from models hubs like [TensorFlowHub](https://www.tensorflow.org/hub) or [ONNX models zoo](https://github.com/onnx/models).
 - converting models from any formats using [Model Optimizer](https://docs.openvino.ai/2023.2/openvino_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html)

 This guide uses a [Faster R-CNN with Resnet-50 V1 Object Detection model](https://tfhub.dev/tensorflow/faster_rcnn/resnet50_v1_640x640/1) in TensorFlow format.

+> **Note**: - OpenVINO Model Server can run on Linux and macOS.
+For use on Windows, [WSL](https://docs.microsoft.com/en-us/windows/wsl/) is required.

 To quickly start using OpenVINO™ Model Server follow these steps:
 1. Prepare Docker